I’m Rory. Freelancer and creative technologist.

 The majority of my work involves web and mobile applications for start-ups just getting off the ground.
-Now and again I run courses on Ruby on Rails.
-If you'd like to attend, head over to Build Great Things or get in touch.
+Now and again I run courses on Ruby on Rails web development.
 I'm also a Cleanweb organiser, where I help provide a platform for people working in technology and sustainability.

 The Cleanweb Initiative provides a platform for entrepreneurs, researchers, and organisations applying internet technologies to drive improvements in sustainbility.
 The organisation has a growing number of communities around the globe.
 After discovering the organisation in late 2012 I decided to establish a community in Scotland.
 The group has now been involved in runnning talk nights and events such as Startup Weekend Glasgow, the first event of its kind.Cleanweb Scotland on Twitter | Cleanweb UK

 A research project exploring our connection to the supply of energy. onSupply works with the citizens of Tiree to co-design and prototype new energy awareness devices to help communities to reflect on energy availability.
 As a partner on the project, I assisted the Catalyst team in prototyping energy awareness devices and interpreting energy data.Tilley the Turbine output estimator | A look at UK energy demand

 A web and mobile application designed to help balance the needs of medical students and staff.
 The application provides a check in system to help inform students and staff around ward busyness.

 An arduino and twitter hack inspired by the Tramway's Albert Drive project twitter data.
 Each tile represents a twitter user.
 When connected together the display shows a conversation between the two people.
 This hack was developed in a weekend as part of Culture Hack Scotland 2013.